apify/apify-docs-v2/sources/platform/monitoring/check_data_quality.md

 # [](#check-product-based-data-for-correct-format-and-duplicates) Check product-based data for correct format and duplicates

+**A step-by-step monitoring tutorial that shows you how to ensure your data is correctly formatted and unique.
+Visualize your data using the monitoring dashboard.**

+---

 This example walks you through setting up [monitoring](https://apify.com/apify/monitoring) for an [actor](../actors/index.md).

 ## [](#use-case) Use case